ros/rosdistro/REVIEW_GUIDELINES.md

 1. A revert of an existing package.
 This can happen if the package in question can’t be built on the farm for some reason, or the maintainer doesn’t want to maintain it, or for various other reasons.
 An example of this kind of PR is [26427](https://github.com/ros/rosdistro/pull/26427).
 If a package was previously merged into rosdistro, but has never been synced to main, these will be merged right away (no downstream users could have installed them).
 If a package *has* been synced to main, it is still safe to remove it.
 However, the submitter should be aware that the package will disappear from ROS completely; no old versions will be kept around for users to install.
 The reviewer will ensure that the maintainer is aware of that limitation.
 If the submitter is OK with that situation, then these will be merged.
 It can be determined if a package has been synced to main by visiting either [ROS 1 Status](http://repositories.ros.org/status_page) or [ROS 2 Status](http://repo.ros2.org/status_page/), and clicking on the distribution in question.
 For instance, to look up Melodic, click on [http://repositories.ros.org/status_page/ros_melodic_default.html](http://repositories.ros.org/status_page/ros_melodic_default.html).
 The package can be searched for on the top bar.
 The three boxes to the right of the package name determine its status in the "building", "testing", and "main" repositories.
 If a package is red in "main", then it has never been synced to main.

 1. Changes to the rosdistro code.
 These pull requests change any of the scripts or tests that are housed in the rosdistro repositories.
 They will be reviewed as any other code change in the ROS ecosystem.

-1. Maintainership changes.
-In an open source ecosystem it is necessary to change maintainership of packages from time to time.
-In optimal situations the current maintainer can designate their successor and officially hand off maintainership.
-If the maintainer is no longer able to do the necessary work a request can be made of the rosdistro release manager to take over maintenance.
-The manager will review each request on a case by case basis.
-If you see a change of maintainership please hold it for review by the release manager.

 1. Miscellaneous.
 Any other pull requests adding or modifying documentation, or anything else will be reviewed as any other code change in the ROS ecosystem.